 If you have set the date for your wedding, it's time to take care of the legal matters.
-In the state of West Virginia, you will need to apply for a marriage license with the county clerk.
+In the state of West Virginia, you will need to apply for a marriage license with the county clerk for the town in which you will be married.
 It's a relatively straightforward process, but there are things you'll want to know before you go.

 Also, each county may have its own requirements.
 It's best to check with the specific office to make sure you take everything you need.

 You do not have to be a resident of West Virginia to apply for a marriage license within the state.
 However, West Virginia residents must apply in the county where they live.
 If both of you are non-residents, you can apply in any county.

 You will both need to go to the county clerk office and present photo identification such as your driver's license, state ID, or passport.
 You will also need to know your parents' full names, including your mothers' maiden names and the states where they were born.

 Most counties will require documentation to prove a previous marriage has been dissolved either through death or divorce.
 This means that you will likely need the official divorce decree or death certificate.
 Knowing the exact date is required and the location may be helpful as well.